MithrilJS/mithril.js/docs/request.md

 A call to `m.request` returns a [promise](promise.md) and triggers a redraw upon completion of its promise chain.

 By default, `m.request` assumes the response is in JSON format and parses it into a Javascript object (or array).

+If the HTTP response status code indicates an error, the returned Promise will be rejected.
+Supplying an extract callback will prevent the promise rejection.

 ---